cybersamx/go-recipes/http/server/static/README.md

 1. Launch a web browser and navigate to <http://localhost:8000>.

-To run the static web server implemented using the `gin-gonic/gin` package, run:
+To run the static web server implemented using the `gin-gonic/gin` package:

 1. Run the server